In addition to speaking and PLD engagements (see Events & Speaking), I have several other initiatives under way, or coming up in the near future.

 I have been invited to contribute a chapter to The SAGE Handbook of Critical Pedagogies – “planned to be an essential benchmark publication for advanced students, researchers and practitioners across a wide range of disciplines including education, health, sociology, anthropology and development studies.”
 Bringing together a group of contributing authors from around the globe, the chapters will “provide a unique approach and insight to the discipline by crossing a range of disciplines and articulating both philosophical and social common themes.
 The chapters will be organised across three volumes and twelve core thematic sections, which include: Transnational Perspectives and Critical Pedagogy, Indigenous Perspectives and Critical Pedagogy, In Classrooms, Critical Youth Pedagogies, Critical Community Practice, and Communication, Media and Popular Culture.

-My chapter is called "A Critical Pedagogy of Whānau."
-Draft is due on 30 October, 2017.
-Final deadline is 1 December, 2017.
-The Handbook is expected to be released early in 2019.
+My chapter is called "A Critical, Culturally Sustaining Pedagogy of Whānau."
+The Handbook is expected to be released in 2019.

 I am associated with KEA Education and enjoy the professional network and resources that Alan and the other KEA Associates provide.
 As the KEA website explains, "We are open to highly professional educators throughout New Zealand joining us as Associates and utilising the facilities of KEA while still “running your own show”.